weaveworks/weave-gitops-private/docs/weps/WEP-002-Weave-gitops-recover.md

 ##### Opinions

-*   If no wego repo is passed, the GitOps automation manifests will be put in the application repo
+*   If no wego app repo is passed, the GitOps automation manifests will be put in the application repo
 *   The application manifests are contained under a single directory within the application repo.
 *   We will perform all git operations on a branch
-*   The wego repo will be private
+*   The wego app repo will be private

 #### Wego version